thomsoncf/ai-chat-cloudflare-assistant-ui-neon/README.md

 Enable Neon Auth, navigate to Configuration > Environment Variables > React and copy the variables to the `.env` file, replacing the placeholder values.

+### Set up Assistant UI

+Sign up for a Assistant UI account and create a new project: [Assistant UI](https://cloud.assistant-ui.com/)

+From there, copy the project base URL and project slug and add them to the `.env` file.
+Optionally, you can also generate an API key and add it to the `.env` file.
+This is not required for the base setup of this template but useful for additional features.

 ### Model Provider Setup

 This template uses Vercel's AI SDK and Assistant UI for model serving.
 The `example.env` file has OpenAI set as the provider.
 Other providers are also supported.
 Refer to the [AI SDK Providers documentation](https://ai-sdk.dev/docs/foundations/providers-and-models) for more information.